Supraesophageal ganglion

-The supraesophageal ganglion (also "supraoesophageal ganglion", "arthropod brain" or "microbrain") is the first part of the arthropod, especially insect, central nervous system.
+The supraesophageal ganglion (also supraoesophageal ganglion, arthropod brain, or microbrain) generally consists of a set of three fused pairs of ganglia, which constitute the brain in most insect species and in some other closely related arthropods, such as myriapods and crustaceans.
 It receives and processes information from the first, second, and third metameres.
 The supraesophageal ganglion lies dorsal to the esophagus and consists of three parts, each a pair of ganglia that may be more or less pronounced, reduced, or fused depending on the genus: